gerardhemgren/FE_gutematch/README.md

 SVG icons.\
 Axios for rest API calls.\
 A Modal feature reusing a component with props, switch case, api services, etc.\
-**To improve:** Already API messages will be shown when a store or global context is setted.

 ## Design:
 Was made in Adobe Xd, animations and transitions will be added soon.

 ## Commits:
 Are detailed at [Commits](Commits.md)